jcorbin/markov/README.md

 # Markov Chaining Around Project Gutenberg

-The goal: generate a random book
+The goal: generate random books

-How I plan to get there:
+The setup:
+- download all of project gutenberg and extract from it
+- a markov transition table from each book's text
+- a markov transition table from all books' titles

-- generate a title by markov chaining through possible titles
+Then generate a random title by chaining through the title transition table.
-- generate its content by markov chaining through a transition table created by merging the transition table of each book that could have contributed a word to the title

-Since generating titles that way probably won't suffice:
-- I plan to augment the extracted title transition table with "mash-up" rules, e.g. so that singleton titles like "Don Quixote" can chain to "Don Quixote and The ..."
-- I plan to experiment with word coining, by extracting a another form of state (TBD 2-grams, 3-grams, phonemes, etc); this could then provide another form of explosion, as tables could cross-pollinate based on contributing corpii to a novel title word

-Such word coining is probably even more interesting within a fused table, to coin combined words...

-## Status: Under Development ™

-- there isn't yet any generation...
-- ...the extraction mechanism is barely working:
-- on my machine, I can mine all of the ~74K files that I've downloaded from gutenberg in ~7 minutes; of those, only ~13K successfully extract
+Collect a list of every document that could have contributed each non-trivial word to that random title.
+Now merge all of their markov transition tables into a new table.

+Then generate some body text from the title-derived combined transition table.

+## How Do

+Download all of Project Gutenberg (BE KIND use a mirror!
+TODO link suggestion); unpack it to `$HOME/gutenberg` (or if you choose another place, `export GUTENROOT=.../that/path`).

+Build All The Things ™ with `make bins`.

+Mine markov goodness out with a `make all.db`; currently takes ~7 minutes on my machine.

+Genearte a book by running `./bin/gen-book all.db/index.json` .

+## Rambling on Possibilities

+So far title generation has worked better than expected; however it might be useful to explore adding artificial "mash-up" rules.
+E.g. currently the book "Don Quixote" will never generate an interesting title; what if we had "Don Quixote and The ...".

+Improved structural generation, including section headers, better punctuation etc. Maybe try to extract entities, store them in a list, and then fill entities in to generated structure.
+Maybe try a hierarchical model, e.g. different transition table within quotations...

+Explore generating random words from N-grams, or phoneme chaining.